bandit412/MonoGameCode/ProjectileDemo/README.md

 This MonoGame project demonstrates the launching of a point projectile from varying hieghts and launch angles.

 ## Game Assets
-There are no game assets associated with this project.
+The game assets for this project are:

+* CourierNew.spritefont
+* point.png